456gy/Data-Analytics-Portfolio/README.md

 2.	**Data Cleaning and Preprocessing:** Each project emphasizes the importance of data cleaning and preprocessing.
 I showcase my skills in handling messy data to make it suitable for analysis.
 3.	**Data Visualization:** I believe in the power of data visualization.
 You will find visually appealing and informative plots and charts that help convey key insights from the data.
 4.	**Statistical Analysis:** Many of the projects involve statistical analysis to extract meaningful patterns, correlations, and trends from the data.
-5.	**Predictive Modeling: **For some projects, I take a step further by building predictive models using machine learning techniques to make data-driven predictions and decisions.
-6.	**Exploratory Data Analysis (EDA): **I provide in-depth EDA in most projects, offering a comprehensive understanding of the data's characteristics and relationships.
+5.	**Exploratory Data Analysis (EDA): **I provide in-depth EDA in most projects, offering a comprehensive understanding of the data's characteristics and relationships.
-7.	**Business Insights: **I always connect the data analysis to real-world business or problem-solving aspects, showcasing the practical value of the insights generated.
+6.	**Business Insights: **I always connect the data analysis to real-world business or problem-solving aspects, showcasing the practical value of the insights generated.
-8.	**Tools and Technologies: **My projects are implemented using various tools and technologies, such as Excel, SQL, Python, Jupyter Notebooks, Power BI, R, Tableau etc
+7.	**Tools and Technologies: **My projects are implemented using various tools and technologies, such as Excel, SQL, Python, Jupyter Notebooks, Power BI, R, Tableau etc
-9.	**Documentation: **Each project is well-documented, including clear explanations of the problem, data sources, methodologies, and insights obtained.
+8.	**Documentation: **Each project is well-documented, including clear explanations of the problem, data sources, methodologies, and insights obtained.
-10.	**Code Reproducibility: **You will find that my code is structured and well-organized to make it easily understandable and reproducible.
+9.	**Code Reproducibility: **You will find that my code is structured and well-organized to make it easily understandable and reproducible.
 You can follow the same steps to analyze your own data.

 Feel free to explore the projects, review the code, and access the Jupyter notebooks.
 If you have any questions or would like to collaborate on a data analysis project, please don't hesitate to get in touch.
 I'm always eager to learn, share knowledge, and engage in data-driven discussions.